omeka/omeka-s-enduser/docs/sites/site_theme.md

 #### Logo
 (Default, Center Row, The Daily, Cozy)

 Upload a asset (file) to function as a logo in the header of your site.
+Allowed file types are: jpg, gif, png, svg, and svgz.

 This asset is not associated with any of the items, and will be stored separately; once uploaded to a site you will be able to select it again without re-uploading even if you change themes for a while.
-Any asset uploaded to one site will be available for all sites on the installation/.
+Any asset uploaded to one site will be available for all sites on the installation.

 ![Logo option](../sites/sitesfiles/sitetheme_logo.png)